javaplus/MadScientist/lessons/assembly/head.md

 Line both sets of wires together.

-You can notice that we've used color coordination in our wiring, you can also use the trick seen in the below photo to place your duponts in order so only the metal shows through the window of the harness on the ground wire.
+You can notice that we've used color coordination in our wiring.
+You can also use the trick seen in the below photo to place your duponts in order so only the metal shows through the window of the harness on the ground wire.

 It's important to have at least one way to remember which order your LEDs are in.